Wednesday newsletters always feature a hotel or flight review.

-I recently traveled to India & Bhutan.
-You can read my trip reports here
+I recently traveled to the Himalayan Kingdom of Bhutan.
+You can read my trip reports here:

 - Review: Six Senses Thimphu, Bhutan (today)